RideWithGPS Available on All Bike Tours

 What happens if I go off the route?

-If you wander off-course then the app will give you a notification beep.
-The app will give you a prompt as to the direction and distance to get yourself back to the course from where you left it.
+Unlike a car GPS, the app is unable to re-route you should you wander off-course.
+The app will give you a notification beep.
+The app will give you a written prompt as to the direction and distance to get yourself back to the course from where you left it.
 You may wish to stop and look at the map on your phone’s screen to better visualize getting back to the route.

 What if I want to take a photo while I have the program on?